Vaccinium vitis-idaea

-There are at least 25 other common English names of Vaccinium vitis-idaea worldwide, including:
+Vaccinium vitis-idaea is a small evergreen shrub in the heath family, Ericaceae.
+It is known colloquially as the lingonberry, partridgeberry, foxberry, mountain cranberry, or cowberry.
+It is native to boreal forest and Arctic tundra throughout the Northern Hemisphere.
+Commercially cultivated in the United States Pacific Northwest and the Netherlands, the edible berries are also picked in the wild and used in various dishes, especially in Nordic cuisine.

 Description

 Vaccinium vitis-idaea spreads by underground stems to form dense clonal colonies.
 Slender and brittle roots grow from the underground stems.
 The stems are rounded in cross-section and grow from 10 to 40 cm in height.
 Leaves grow alternately and are oval, 5–30 mm long, with a slightly wavy margin, and sometimes with a notched tip.